Published: August 17, 2021

 Capital for the Audenshaw project was also provided by The Key Fund and Power to Change.
 When the property is renovated, SSP will work with Ashton Pioneer Homes and Tameside Council to provide tenant support services.

-David added: “A member of my family spent a lot of time on the streets so this has personal resonance for me, and Richard has the social sector running through his veins.
+David added: “A member of my family spent a lot of time on the streets.
+This has personal resonance for me, and Richard has the social sector running through his veins.

 “Our business model is a way to empower, strengthen and increase the sustainability of homeless charities.
 Our ambition is to provide 1,000 rooms over the next five years.”